 my love story: how i met my husband

 All I know is that on October 25, 2007 at approximately 6pm, I stood in front of an H&M waiting to meet this guy.
-I remember cursing myself out in my head for agreeing to this until I saw a man walking towards me with a smile and my love story began.
+I remember cursing myself out in my head for agreeing to this until I saw a man walking towards me smiling.
+With that one look, my love story began.

 The best way to explain it is that I felt like time stopped at that moment.
 It was a feeling I had never experienced.
 I think I stopped breathing as I looked at this guy and knew instantly that my life was about to change forever.